Letian-Wang/Server-Policy/Detailed tutorial on SSH.md

 <br/>

-## 2. Different levels to work around ssh, depending on your familiarity and demand with ssh,
+## 2. Different levels to work around ssh, depending on your familiarity and demand with ssh
 1. If you do not mind **logging in with other's account** and do not want to get into detail, you can just follow [Guide 1](#guide-1) to install openssh-client and connect to server using others' account (certainly under others' permission)
 2. If you want to **create your own account** on the server via ssh, follow [Guide 2](#guide-2) to create your account(will be using others' account temporarily)
 3. If you want to **log in your own account wighout password** (which is safer), follow [Guide 3](#guide-3) to generate public key